-You may need more than one Nutanix AHV connector configuration to access the correct location for each purpose.
-Further, you may want to publish each layered image to a location convenient to the systems you will be provisioning with the published image.
-For more about Connectors, and connector configurations, see Connector configurations.
+It is possible that you need more than one Nutanix AHV connector configuration to access the correct location for each purpose.
+Further, it is important to publish each layered image to a location convenient to the systems you plan to provision using the published image.
+For more about connectors and connector configurations, see Connector configurations.

-When publishing layered images to Nutanix AHV, you will need at least one connector configuration for each storage location you plan to publish to.
-You can add connector configurations when creating an Image Template from which you will publish layered images.
-If you don’t yet have the right connector configuration for the task, you can create one by clicking New on the Connector wizard tab (see details below).
+When publishing layered images to Nutanix AHV, you need at least one connector configuration for each storage location you plan to publish to.
+You can add connector configurations when creating an Image Template from which you publish layered images.
+If you don’t yet have the right connector configuration for the task, you can create one by clicking New on the Connector wizard tab.

 The Nutanix AHV connector configuration wizard lets you browse for the Nutanix AHV server, Data Store, and Host to use for a new configuration.

-The fields are case sensitive, so any values that you enter manually must match the case of the object in Nutanix AHV, or the validation will fail.
+The fields are case sensitive.
+Any values that you enter manually must match the case of the object in Nutanix AHV.
+Otherwise, the validation fails.

 Connector Name - A useful name to help identify and keep track of this connector configuration.

-User Name/Password - Credentials that will be used when interacting with the Nutanix system.
+User Name/Password - Credentials that are used when interacting with the Nutanix system.
 The specified user must have sufficient privileges for the following operations: